 - S’more: Earn cash in exchange for placing ads and content on your lockscreen.
 If you don’t mind ads, this is a no-brainer way to make a few bucks.

 - BillShark: Let BillShark negotiate lower prices on your monthly bills – saving you time, money, and hassle.
-Best part is there is no up front cost to you, as they only get paid if you save money.
+The best part is there is no up front cost to you, as they only get paid if you save money.

 - Gabi: Find the best (and lowest cost) car insurance in order 2 minutes.
 Gabi does the comparison shopping for you, saving you time and money.